Secure Kali Pi 2019

 Posted on May 12, 2019

-This tutoial is meant to assist those looking to create a full disk encryption on a Raspberry Pi 3 B+ using Kali and LUKS.
-I attempted to use the Kali website and follow their instructions (See: https://www.kali.org/tutorials/secure-kali-pi-2018/), but there were several issues that arose from their methods.
-It might be because the instructions are a year old at this point, or just that they are incomplete.
-But if you were starting from just hardware and you need to get to the point where Kali is loaded, the disk is encrypted and you can ssh into it with keys, then this is the tutorial for you.
+This tutoial is meant to assist those looking to create a full disk encryption on a small portable computer using Kali and LUKS.
+I attempted to use the Kali website and follow their instructions (See: https://www.kali.org/tutorials/secure-kali-pi-2018/) and a Raspberry Pi 3 B+, but there were several issues that arose from their methods.
+It might be because the instructions are a year old at this point, that they are incomplete, or that Raspberry Pi’s are just really difficult for this.
+But if you were starting from just hardware and you need to get to the point where Kali is loaded, the disk is encrypted and you can ssh into it with a Yubikey, then this is the tutorial for you.

-- Create a normal Kali Linux RPi installation
+- Create a normal Kali Linux installation disk on an SD card

 - Hack away!

-Hopefully this tutorial will keep you from having to reload Kali 5 times on the same SD card just to get the encryption right.
+Hopefully this tutorial will keep you from having to reload Kali severl dozen times on the same SD card just to get the encryption right.

 First things first, go get yourself some Kali on their website.
 It’s important to not only download Kali but verifying the signiture on the download.
 The last thing you need is to download a bad version of Kali to start with.
 I got my version of kali for pi from offensive security: https://www.offensive-security.com/kali-linux-arm-images/ The Pi version is in the list at the bottom.